datanav/docs/hub/documentation/service-configuration/pipes/configuration-sources-dataset.rst

    * - ``subset``
      - Array
-     - | An ``eq`` DTL expression where the left hand side is the index expression and the right hand side is the value that represents the subset.
+     - | An ``eq`` DTL expression where the left-hand side is the index expression and the right-hand side is the value that represents the subset.
 If the subset is specified then only entities that are in that subset will be read from the source.
        |
        | Example: ``["eq", "_S.category", "tank"]``

        ..
 NOTE:: Make sure that you use indexes version 2 when you use subsets.
 The reason is that these support deletes.
 Indexes version 1 does not.
        ..
-NOTE:: `eq` in subsets behaves the way it does in :ref:`joins <joins>`.
+NOTE:: ``eq`` in subsets behaves the way it does in :ref:`joins <joins>`.
+       ..
+NOTE:: The right-hand side argument of the ``eq`` must be a literal value and not an expression.
+Example: use ``"~:foo:bar"`` instead of ``["ni", "foo", "bar"]``.
      -
      - No